PorktoberRevolution/ReStocked/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Make sure you read the [list of common issues](https://github.com/PorktoberRevolution/ReStocked/issues/581) first!

 **Screenshots**
 If applicable, add screenshots to help explain your problem.